yvangodard/shortcode-menu/readme.txt

 The main feature is that, we have enhanced the sub menu to display it more effectively.
 You can disable this feature.

-We will create your shortcode for you in just simpple steps.
+We will create your shortcode for you in just simple steps.

 == Installation ==